 - fear of physical pain

 - fear of loss of self or control

 Being a writer doesn’t include fear of physical pain, unless we’re talking about carpal tunnel syndrome or eye strain from staring at the glaring white of a Word file for too long.

 Emotional pain?
 Oh yeah.
 This is a biggie really.
 Despair, crumbling self-esteem, anxiety, depression, shame, resentment, etc.

 Loss of self or control over your own destiny?
 This is where fear of success comes in, I think.
 Suddenly you have an agent/publisher/editor telling you how to change what you created, what you should create next and how to do it better.
 They want you to do book signings, lecture tours, commercials for your favorite hairspray.

 In the end, whatever fear you have either stops you from writing or has to be burned out of you like some monster in an old barn.

-Joseph Campbell (author into myths and history) said, “Find a place inside where there’s joy, and the joy will burn out the pain.”
+Joseph Campbell (author of myths and history) said, “Find a place inside where there’s joy, and the joy will burn out the pain.”
 That’s really what writing is about.
-Even through the despair and depression, even though you may end up behind a folding table in an independent book shop hoping someone shows up, you have to find the joy in writing.
+Even through the despair and depression, even though you may end up behind a folding table in an independent bookshop hoping someone shows up, you have to find the joy in writing.

 Keep finding it.
 Keep writing, and the fear won’t stand a chance.